 In the fall of 1979, when I was in college, one of my Sunday activities was cruising through car lots when the dealerships were closed.
 And there it was: A white, ’59 Fury four-door sedan, green interior, with those clear plastic seat covers so popular with old people in the ’50s, and 60,000 on the odo.
 I went back the next week and drove the car.
 When I read the glove box sticker and found that this car had been delivered to its original owner on the very day I was born, well, I just had to have it.

 How bad did I want it?
 Bad enough to straight-trade a six-cylinder, three-speed ’68 Mustang.
 Yes, it was one of the dumbest car trades ever, financially speaking.
 My mother was furious when I brought it home.
 She always called it Moby Dick.
 But I loved that Fury at least as much as any car I’ve ever owned.
 But after six months the 20-year-old transmission was hinting at a rebuild, and I spotted a ’71 Scamp that became my next new love.
 I was fickle in those days.

 I can attest that the ’59s still had some flaws.
 Mine was plagued by water leaks around the windshield, and brake lights that would stick and keep glowing.
-And oh yes, a leak at the gas tank filler pipe.
+And oh yes, a leak at the gas tank filler pipe that I should have fixed but did not.
 And the very beginning of some body rust (something it had managed to hold off for a long time).
 Still, it drove like cars that were 10 years newer.
 It felt much more modern than my friend’s ’62 Chevy.
-It cornered flat, braked pretty well (for drums), and the 318 certainly was adequate.
+It cornered flat, braked pretty well (for drums, once I fixed the leaking wheel cylinders), and the 318 certainly was adequate.
 The car was content to drive at 70 mph all day long.
 Although it was a higher-maintenance car than its ’71 Scamp replacement, I wish I had kept it longer.